-Refer to outline/installation drawing 127-1060C, supplied with this guide.
+Refer to outline/installation drawing 127-1061C, supplied with this guide.

-To mount model 1060C, it is necessary to prepare a flat smooth mounting surface of 5/8" minimum diameter.
+To mount model 1061C, it is necessary to prepare a flat smooth mounting surface of 1.75" minimum diameter.
 The surface should be flat to .0005 TIR for best results.

-The mounting port must provide for room to connect the cable to the 10-32 connector at the end of the threaded integral mounting stem.
-Drill and tap a thru hole to accept the 11/16-12 thread on the mounting stud to secure the 1060C to its mounting surface.
+The surrounding area must provide for room to connect the cable to the 10-32 connector at the end of the radial connector housing.
+Drill and tap a 3/8-16 hole to accept the model 6232 mounting stud.
+(Instructions for port preparation are given in outline/installation drawing 127-1061C.)
+Thread in the mounting stud (supplied) to secure the 1061C to its mounting surface.

-Before mounting the 1060C, thread the sensor into the mounting port and examine the fit of the mounting surfaces.
+Before mounting the 1061C, thread the sensor into the mounting port and examine the fit of the mounting surfaces.
 They must meet parallel, i.e., a wedge must not be formed between these surfaces.
 Also, at this time, inspect the mating surfaces for foreign particles which may become lodged between these surfaces and clean if necessary.
 It is important that the mating surfaces meet squarely and intimately with no particles of foreign matter of any kind included between them.
 Foreign particles included between mating surfaces could damage the sensor and/or modify the sensitivity of the sensor.

-When you are satisfied that the surfaces are square and clean, place a thin layer of silicone grease on one of the surfaces and thread the force sensor place, torquing it in place with 25 to 30 Lb-inches of torque to secure.
+When you are satisfied that the surfaces are square and clean, place a thin layer of silicone grease on one of the surfaces and thread the force sensor place, torquing it in place with 25 to 30 Lbinches of torque to secure.

 For most impact applications, the Model 6217 (steel) impact cap will be utilized.
 This cap is threaded into the platen (top surface of the force sensor).
 Thread this cap securely into the tapped hole in the platen, again inspecting for foreign particles between mating surfaces and clean if necessary.
-For more permanent installations, thread-locking compounds may be used to secure the installation.
+For more permanent installations, thread locking compounds may be used to secure the installation.
 Use these compounds sparingly.

-For a slightly higher resonant frequency, an aluminum version of the 6217 may be a better choice in some applications.
-Consult the factory for availability and price for various other materials which may better suit your measurement needs.
+For a slightly higher resonant frequency, an aluminum cap, may be a better choice in some applications.
+Consult the factory for availability of other materials.